project-rakan/xayah/README.md

 If you are developing with VSCode I highly reccomend utilizing the [ESlint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

 If husky prevents you from commiting, do not override.
-Contact Colin.
+Observe our [reporting guidelines](https://github.com/project-rakan/one-deployment/wiki) and then raise and [issue](https://github.com/project-rakan/xayah/issues).

 ## Available Scripts